Artezio/ART-FORMIO-EXT/README.md

 To install this patch, follow the instructions below:

 1. In your formio server root folder rename file "server.js" to "server-origin.js";
-2. Pull data from this repository.
-3. Paste all files to you formio server root folder.
+2. Copy server.js file and src folder from ART-FORMIO-EXT and paste them into your formio server root folder.